 The Classical Reception Studies Network (CRSN) aims to facilitate the exchange of information and to encourage collaboration in the field of classical reception studies by bringing together departments and individuals from across the world.
 Classical Reception Studies is the inquiry into how and why the texts, images and material cultures of Ancient Greece and Rome have been received, adapted, refigured, used and abused in later times and often other places.

 For more information on the Network and its history, please go to the Network page which explains who we are and what we do.
 The Events section lists current and future Classical Reception conferences, seminars, workshops and performances.
+We also have a new blog which we will be using to communicate with members and the wider academic community.

 Happy 10th Birthday to the CRSN (2004-14)